|

 for others, and I would not have you any other way."
 She

-laid her forehead against his.
-"How would she react, do you
+rested her forehead against his.
+"How would she react, do

 you, relentlessly?
 Or would she die of a broken heart?
 What do